rensjaspers/ngx-load-with/projects/ngx-load-with/README.md

 - `errorTemplate`: The template to display if an error occurs.
 - `debounceTime`: The number of milliseconds to debounce the reload trigger.
 Defaults to `0`.
 - `staleData`: A boolean indicating whether to display stale data while the observable is loading.
 Defaults to `false`.
-- `reloadOnChanges`: A boolean indicating whether to reload the observable when the inputs change.
-Defaults to `true`.

 ### LoadedTemplateContext interface